gvwilson/thirdbit/src/fiction/iffy/index.md

 "As you were," Governor Stern Rothera said pleasantly, waving Uncle Jack and Aunt Naggie back into their seats as they started to rise.
-He nodded at Doctor Johel and sat casually behind his desk, as if using tech that Iffy had thought lost a century ago was an everyday thing.
+He nodded at Doctor Johel and sat casually behind his desk, as if using personal camo tech supposedly lost a century ago was an everyday thing.
 "Thank you for coming.
 I trust your trip here from the docks was less eventful